-- 15. The attorneys' fees request here, \$33,750, is about 67% of the lodestar, which is \$50,189.00.
-Thus, the requested fee award results in a "negative multiplier," which supports a finding that the requested percentage of the total settlement value, 25%, is reasonable and fair. - 16.
-The fee request is reasonable, among other reasons, because of the risks associated with Plaintiff's counsel's contingent-based representation.
-Plaintiff's counsel should be compensated for their work because "[i]t is an established practice to reward attorneys who assume representation on a contingent basis with an enhanced fee to compensate them for the risk that they might be paid nothing at all."
+- 22. The attorneys' fees request here, \$485,000, is about 88% of the lodestar, which is \$550,103.
+Thus, the requested fee award results in a "negative multiplier," which supports a finding that the requested attorneys' fee award is reasonable and fair. - 23.
+The fee request is reasonable, among other reasons, because of the risks associated with Plaintiffs' counsel's contingent-based representation.
+Plaintiffs' counsel should be compensated for their work because "[i]t is an established practice to reward attorneys who assume representation on a contingent basis with an enhanced fee to compensate them for the risk that they might be paid nothing at all."
 Thieriot v.
 Celtic Ins.
-Co., 2011 WL 1522385, at 6 (N.D.
+Co., 2011 WL 1522385 at \6 (N.D.
 Cal.
 Apr.
-21, 2011) (Beeler, J.).
-Moreover, privately negotiated contingency agreements in employment matters in California typically range from 33% to 40% of any recovery.
+21, 2011).